-A few months ago, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
+Last year, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
 On the way back to our hotel, I saw a couple of women taking a canoe onto the water and I was struck by how perfect and peaceful that must be.

 Getting Kitted up for Kayaking

-In California we have taken multiple ocean kayak trips and tours, and hired them to explore sea caves.
-I’m also a scout leader with a sea scout troupe, so I’ve helped plenty of little ones take their first kayaking adventure.
+We are beginners to owning kayaks, but we have paddled a few in our time.
+I’m a leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring caves.
 With that in mind, I was quite confident about the sort of kayak we needed to buy, and the important accessories.

 Both our kayaks are sit-on top models.
 This means they’re quite fast, but importantly they’re very stable, virtually unsinkable and reasonably easy to get back on, if we DO manage to fall off.